-THE CONTRACT SOURCE-OF-TRUTH PATTERN
+CONTRACT SOURCE-OF-TRUTH

 The real commitment lives in the contract — even when the work drifts beyond it.